-Other studies, however, challenge this view by showing large all-or-none changes in neural activity when a stimulus fails to be reported as compared to when it is reported (Dehaene et al., 2001; Lamme, Super, Landman, Roelfsema, & Spekreijse, 2000; Super, Spekreijse, & Lamme, 2001).
-Indeed, a qualitative difference between unconscious and conscious processing is generally expected by theories that view recurrent interactions between distant brain areas as a necessary condition for conscious perception (Dehaene, Kerszberg, & Changeux, 1998; Dehaene & Naccache, 2001; Di Lollo, Enns, & Rensink, 2000; Lamme, 2003; Lamme & Roelfsema, 2000).
-One of these theories (Dehaene et al., 1998) has proposed that consciousness is associated with the interconnection of multiple areas processing a stimulus by a "neuronal workspace" (B.J Baars, 1989; B. J. Baars, 1997) within which recurrent connections allow long-distance communication and auto-amplification of the activation.
-Neuronal network simulations (Dehaene, Sergent, & Changeux, 2003) suggest the existence of a fluctuating dynamical threshold.
-If the primary activation evoked by a stimulus exceeds this threshold, reverberation takes place and stimulus information gains access, through the workspace, to a broad range of areas allowing, among other processes, verbal report, voluntary manipulation, voluntary action and long-term memorization.
-Below this threshold, however, stimulus information remains unavailable to these processes.
-Thus, the global neuronal workspace theory predicts an all-or-none transition between conscious and unconscious perception (see Fig. 1).
-More generally, many non-linear dynamical systems with self-amplification are characterized by the presence of discontinuous transitions in internal state, or "catastrophes" (Thom, 1972).
+Other studies, however, challenge this view by showing large all-or-none changes in neural activity when a stimulus fails to be reported compared with when it is reported (Dehaene et al., 2001; Lamme, Super, Landman, Roelfsema, & Spekreijse, 2000; Super, Spekreijse, & Lamme, 2001).
+Indeed, a qualitative difference between unconscious and conscious processing is generally predicted by theories that view recurrent interactions between distant brain areas as a necessary condition for conscious perception (Dehaene, Kerszberg, & Changeux, 1998; Dehaene & Naccache, 2001; Di Lollo, Enns, & Rensink, 2000; Lamme, 2003; Lamme & Roelfsema, 2000).
+According to one of these theories (Dehaene et al., 1998), consciousness is associated with the interconnection of multiple areas processing a stimulus through a "neuronal workspace" (Baars, 1989, 1997) within which recurrent connections allow long-distance communication and auto-amplification of activation.
+Neuronal network simulations (Dehaene, Sergent, & Changeux, 2003) suggest the existence of a fluctuating dynamic threshold.
+If the primary activation evoked by a stimulus exceeds this threshold, reverberation takes place and stimulus information gains access, through the workspace, to a broad range of areas, allowing, among other processes, verbal report, voluntary manipulation, voluntary action, and long-term memorization.
+If the activation is below this threshold, however, stimulus information remains unavailable to these processes.
+Thus, this theory predicts an allor-none transition between conscious and unconscious perception (see Fig. 1).
+More generally, many nonlinear dynamic systems with self-amplification are characterized by the presence of discontinuous transitions in internal state, so-called catastrophes (Thom, 1972).